-Developing resilience is especially important for those with arthritis, says Robert Wicks, PsyD, a professor at Loyola College in Maryland and author of Bounce: Living the Resilient Life.
-“Chronic disease poses regular, and often immense, psychological and physical setbacks,” he says.
 “You have to be able to cope with them in order to care for yourself.
-Resilience is the difference between making arthritis one part of your story and [allowing it to be] your entire narrative."
+Resilience is the difference between making arthritis one part of your story and [allowing it to be] your entire narrative," he says.

 “Resilience impacts thoughts and, therefore, behavior in profound ways,” says Chicago-based psychologist and physical therapist Elizabeth Lombardo, PhD.
 “A less resilient person experiencing a flare might think, ‘Well, I can’t exercise,’ or ‘My doctor isn’t helping me enough.’
 A resilient individual thinks, ‘How can I improve my situation?
 What can I do to get moving again?’”

 Build Your Resilience

 Experts agree that some people seem to be naturally resilient, but a wealth of research shows others can develop it and bolster their buoyancy.
 “It’s a skill that can be developed and honed over time,” says Wicks.

 Try these strategies to build your resilience – and bounce back better:

 Focus on the upside.
 Studies show that optimism is key to fostering resilience; the more hopeful you feel, the more resilient you’ll be.
 Boosting your optimism requires you to reframe your experience so you’re aware of the negative but focused on the positive.
 Ask yourself three questions: “Does this provide new opportunities?
 Can I look at this differently?
 Is there any good to come out of it?"